AAWorks/art-style-recognition/README.md

-# cv_yolo_scaffold
+# cv_yolo_scaffold altered for Art-Style-Recognition
-A scaffold for deploying dockerized flask applications showcasing student computer vision projects using yolo. test

 ### File Structure
 The files/directories which you will need to edit are **bolded**, and the files you may need to edit are *italicized*.
 DO NOT TOUCH OTHER FILES.